Bilal Abbas Khan: Early work and breakthrough (2016–2018)

-Critical praise and beyond (2019–present)
+Critical recognition (2019–2023)

 The 2019 crime drama Cheekh, was one of the most successful and acclaimed dramas of 2019.
 His role of an antagonist opposite Saba Qamar, was well-received by the critics as well as by the public, establishing Khan as a leading actor in Urdu television.
 Daily Times stated that Khan is "scary as the coldblooded murderer", while Mangobaaz labelled him as "a modern day masterpiece".
 At the annual Lux Style Awards, he received another Best Television Actor nomination.
 He next starred as a Naval officer in the patriotic military-based telefilm Laal, which was aired on television on the occasion of Pakistan Day.

 Khan began 2020 with the role of a dumb but mathematics genius in the comedy drama Pyar Ke Sadqay, opposite Yumna Zaidi.
 The series as well as his performance was widely praised by the public and the critics.
 The Nation said that Khan has raised the "bar high" for his performance in the series.
 His next appearance was opposite Madiha Imam in Mehreen Jabbar's social comedy web-series Aik Jhooti Love Story, as a computer hardware technician who unknowingly romances his neighbour through an online profile with a fake persona.
 The web-series, written by Umera Ahmed, was streamed on the Indian video on demand service, called Zee5.
 Critical opinion on his acting prowess was overwhelming; critic Maliha Rehman of Dawn wrote, "Bilal has been proving his acting brilliance for some time now, completely personifying every character that he plays.
 In Aik Jhooti Love Story, he transforms completely into Sohail, bringing an earthy, very real sweetness to his role.
+For his performance he received his first Best TV Actor (Critics' Choice) at the 20th Lux Style Awards.

 Khan concluded the year with the #MeToo movement-based thriller series Dunk, where he played the hot-headed love interest of Sana Javed's character, alongside her, Noman Ijaz, and Yasra Rizvi.
-Khan described his character as "a very realistic one.
-Haider is an honest guy who stands with the truth and fights for what is right."
 Based on a real-life story of a family in Sargodha, Dunk generated controversy when its producer, Fahad Mustafa, stated against the sexual harassment cases, citing that many of the men are falsely accused.
 Muna Moini of Something Haute found the series to be "a multi-layered drama full of powerful performances."
+Khan received another Best TV Actor (Popular) and (Critics) nomination at the 21st Lux Style Awards.